 Contrary to popular belief, upcycled furniture is in no way trying to recreate an exact replica of a furnishing from another era.
 The actual goal is to use worn materials to create something new in order to recycle and not consume unneeded materials.
 It recalls sensitivity of each and allows a considerable amount of creativity and originality to shine through the end product.

 In an interior with a simplistic design multiple combinations can be made and the contrast of styles and materials can be played too infinitely.
-Choosing quintessential vintage furniture, such as pub style chairs, and an imposing wooden table will add a touch of French shabby chic style to your interior.
+Choosing quintessential vintage furniture, such as a pub style club chair, and an imposing wooden shabby chic table will add a touch of French shabby chic style to your interior.